foorenxiang/patchymcpatchface/readme.md

     print(printout)
     return printout

-# define this patch_hook (reserved function name) for patcher to pick up
+# define this patch_hook (reserved function name) for patchymcpatchface to pick up
 def patch_hook():
-    from patch_apply import patch_apply
+    from patchymcpatchface import patch_apply

     # put in the full module ancestry and the patch function as parameters
     # note that you should include the package, module and object ancestry as a string